Jonathan2251/lbd/source/otherinst.rst

 mainly used for debugging purposes.
 Compiling with this option can help
 identify bugs early and fix them efficiently.

+.. _dwg:

-Display LLVM IR Nodes with Graphviz
+Display LLVM DAG Nodes With Graphviz
 ************************************

 The previous section displayed the DAG translation process in text format
 on the terminal using the ``llc -debug`` option.

 The ``llc`` tool also supports graphical visualization.
 The
-`section Install other tools on iMac`_ explains how to download and
-install Graphviz, a tool for rendering DAGs.
+:ref:`section Install other tools on iMac <install-other-tools-on-imac>` explains how to download and install Graphviz, a tool for rendering DAGs.

 This section introduces how to use ``llc`` with Graphviz for graphical
 display.
 Viewing DAGs graphically is often easier to interpret than